Perfectionism and codependency

 Tips for letting go of perfectionism and accepting yourself:

 - Watch for perfectionist thinking.
 As perfectionists, we often get stuck in all or nothing thinking, such as “I’m a success or a failure” or “I’m attractive or I’m ugly” when in reality there’s lots of space in between these extremes.
 Other examples of perfectionist thinking (a form of cognitive distortions) are overgeneralizing, catastrophizing, and magical thinking.
-You can learn more about cognitive distortions and how to change them on my blog.
+You can learn more about cognitive distortions and how to change them by reading the linked articles.

 - Adopt a growth attitude.
 A growth attitude focuses on learning from your mistakes.
 The only way to improve at something is to try, fail, and try some more.
 Failure is a normal and essential part of success.
 Instead of seeing it as something to avoid, embrace it as part of your journey.